WARNING: unbalanced footnote start tag short code found.

 1. Health Issues

 A digestive issue has only two outlets from your system, and sulfur burps are one way your body is trying to tell you that something is wrong.
-Some of the health issues that can cause
+Some of the health issues that can cause such smelly burps are:

 - Irritable bowel syndrome